d-morrison/IntroStatActivities/_book/06-inference-1cat.md

-# Introduction to Inference: One Categorical Variable
+# Handedness of Male Boxers

-## Learning Objectives
+## Learning objectives

 * Identify the two possible explanations (one assuming the null hypothesis, and one assuming the alternative hypothesis) for a relationship seen in sample data